 For affected servers, when you connect to your server you will see a notification in your console provided by your operating system of the form: ** System restart required **.
 Cloud 66 brings the server notifications forward in your dashboard so that you can see via the UI when a package upgrade has resulted in a server restart request.

 Is this important?
 Do I need immediate action?

 For this reason, Cloud 66 will promote restart notifications for any server with ports exposed to “anywhere” externally, although all restart notifications are visible on the server detail page.
-If the restart has not taken place for a long time then eventually it will be promoted up in your stack details page too.
-However, the urgency is very much application dependant.
+If the restart has not taken place for a long time then eventually it will be promoted up in your application details page too.
+However, the urgency is very much application dependent.

 How do I actually restart my servers?

-In order to minimise down-time, you can restart one server at a time (assuming you have a load balancer in place).
-Selecting an out-of-hours time is recommended to minimise disruption.
+In order to minimize down-time, you can restart one server at a time (assuming you have a load balancer in place).
+Selecting an out-of-hours time is recommended to minimize disruption.
 You can also use the maintenance page to temporarily notify your users that you are performing maintenance.

 To restart your server, it is recommended that you SSH to your server and run either of the following terminal commands: